HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration/index.md

 #### Implementing Ingress for HCL DX and HCL Leap

-1. Add a second Ingress resource for Leap or extend the existing DX Ingress configuration.
+1. Create a separate Ingress resource for Leap or extend the existing DX Ingress configuration.
+In Kubernetes, Ingress resources manage how external HTTP(S) traffic is routed to services within the cluster.
+You can either define a dedicated Ingress for Leap or incorporate its routes into the existing DX Ingress.

-2. Point the Ingress resource to the path where Leap is configured.
-This path depends on the context route of the Leap deployment.
+2. Ensure the Ingress resource is configured to match Leap’s deployment path.
+The specified path (e.g., /apps) should align with Leap’s context route so that incoming requests are correctly routed to the Leap service as accessed by end users.

 The following YAML snippet illustrates how to define a Ingress resource for Leap: